 Yes, Medicare covers heart surgery.
 It’s considered medically necessary.
 Likewise, your other Medicare insurance plans, such as Medicare Supplements and Medicare Advantage, will also cover heart surgery.

 Does Medicare pay for heart valve surgery?

 Medicare will cover valve replacements for those with damaged valves.
 The procedure is considered lifesaving and is, therefore, medically necessary.

 Transcatheter mitral valve repair for secondary mitral regurgitation qualifies for Medicare reimbursement.

 Yes, Medicare does cover cardiovascular disease screenings.
 Preventive screenings can occur during your Medicare Annual Wellness Visit or Welcome to Medicare Visit.
 Talk to your doctor about your health risks or concerns.

 Does Medicare cover cardiac rehabilitation?

-Medicare will cover cardiac rehabilitation; usually, this includes 36 sessions after discharge.
+Medicare will cover cardiac rehabilitation, usually including 36 sessions after discharge.
 Some patients may be eligible for 72 sessions when deemed medically necessary — this is intensive cardiac rehabilitation.